Coconut Almond Macaroons

 - Form the dough into individual macaroons.
 Drop cookies onto the prepared baking sheet and place in the oven.

-- Bake the macaroons until bottoms are golden brown, about 12 minutes.
+- Bake the macaroons until bottoms are golden brown, about 12 to 15 minutes.

 Munch and enjoy!Notes: